Skip to content

 async afterModulesRegistered(app: Application, hono: Hono): Promise<void> {

-console.log("[LoggerPlugin] All modules registered, logging is active");
+message: '[LoggerPlugin] All modules registered, logging is active'

 }